DanielDaCosta/offline-lambda/README.md

 Repo for testing a lambda function locally.

 # Details
-- event.json: file that containt lambda *event*
+- event.json: file that contains the lambda *event*
 - lambda/: lambda code

 # Usage